 In the face of uncertainty, the very best employees and managers often confront issues head-on and come forward with bold solutions.
 As global uncertainty rises during the coronavirus (COVID-19) outbreak, now is the time for talent acquisition and HR leaders to keep their teams engaged.

 If your team has planned to learn more about emerging talent acquisitions strategies to attract new talent, now may be an excellent time.
 You do not have to be an expert on each new recruiting technology or channel, but you do need to understand what is at available in the marketplace.
-Here are some tips to keep your teams engaged and provide value to your organization amidst these challenging times.
+Here are some tips to keeping your recruiting team engaged and provide value to your organization amidst these challenging times.

 Redefine Your Approach to Recruiting the Next Generation of Talent